The smart stove sensor that catches what reminders miss.

 Per-burner thermal sensing

-Stovyn reads each burner's temperature 30 times a second using a thermal sensor (not a camera).
-It learns your stove's normal heat curve during calibration, so a hard sear doesn't false-alarm but a forgotten pot does.
+Stovyn reads each burner's temperature 30 times a second with a thermal sensor (not a camera).
+It compares each burner against calibrated thresholds, so a hard sear doesn't false-alarm but a forgotten pot does.

 Works on the home Wi-Fi you already have

 Pro adds a camera that captures snapshots during cooking-state transitions.
-Image bytes stay on the device flash by default — never uploaded to a cloud video stream.
-Cover the lens anytime via a physical slider.
+With the Pro AI feature on, each snapshot goes to our cloud AI for risk analysis and we keep only the result, not your image, never a continuous video stream.
+Cover the lens anytime with the physical slider.

-If you're comparing Stovyn to BurnerAlert reminder discs: BurnerAlert is a $35 passive plastic disc that visually flags whether a knob is in the on position.
-It works only when you're standing in front of the stove.
-Stovyn is an active smart sensor that thermally measures each burner, sends phone alerts when you're across the house or out of it, and texts trusted contacts if you don't respond.
-Different problems, different price points, different value.
+Comparing Stovyn to BurnerAlert reminder discs?
+BurnerAlert is a $35 passive plastic disc that flags whether a knob is on, and only when you're standing at the stove.
+Stovyn actively measures each burner, sends phone alerts when you're across the house or out of it, and texts trusted contacts if you don't respond.

 Full comparison: Stovyn vs BurnerAlert vs Inirv vs FireAvert vs Wallflower →What Stovyn does NOT do